This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 425 F. Cover a baking sheet with parchment paper.

 - Place diced squash on the baking sheet and toss with 1/4 tsp sea salt, the dried sage, and 1 tbsp of the oil.

 - Roast squash for 20-30 min or until soft.

-- Meanwhile, heat a large skillet over medium heat.
-Melt oil and then add garlic and onions.
+- Meanwhile, heat a large skillet or dutch oven over medium heat.
+Melt the remaining 1 tbsp oil and then add the onions and celery.
 Cook until the onions are translucent, approximately 5 minutes.

 - Add the garlic and cook for another minute, until fragrant.

 - Add the ground pork to the pan, breaking it up with your hands.
 Season with the remaining 1/4 tsp of sea salt and the dried thyme.
 Continue to cook, breaking up the pork with a spatula or wooden spoon, until the pork is browned and cooked all the way through.

 - Add the apples and cranberries to the pot and stir well.
 Cover the pot and turn the heat down to a simmer and cook for 5 minutes.